 Teachers and early education providers play a key role in reducing chronic absence by teaching children – and reinforcing to parents – the value of attendance.
 Teachers witness how absences can disrupt learning, not just for the absent student but also for the entire classroom.
-They can emphasize attendance from Day One, use parent teacher conferences to talk about attendance and promote a culture of attendance.
+They can emphasize attendance from Day One, use parent teacher conferences to talk about attendance and support a classroom or school-wide culture of attendance.
 Preschool, Head Start and kindergarten teachers can incorporate attendance into kindergarten transition activities.

 Principals set the tone for the entire school, ensuring that students, parents and teachers know that attendance matters.
-That message can be conveyed by greeting families every morning, sending letters homes and having teachers call or record personalized robocalls.
-Principals can call for the district to provide the data needed to identify at- risk students in need of support.
+That message can be conveyed by greeting families every morning, sending letters homes, organizing home visits and having teachers call or record personalized robocalls.
+Principals can call for the district to provide the data needed to identify students at risk for chronic absence who may be in need of support.
 They can also help identify and address systemic barriers and provide professional development to teachers.

 Superintendents play a pivotal role in monitoring and improving school attendance.
-Local superintendents can proclaim their support and help launch their local attendance awareness efforts by signing on to the Call to Action on Attendance sponsored by the Campaign for Grade-Level Reading and Attendance Works.
-Participation signals a commitment to owning the issue, mobilizing the community and driving with data.
+Local superintendents can proclaim their support and help launch their local attendance awareness efforts by signaling a commitment to own the issue, mobilize the community and drive.

 School Boards can make reducing chronic absence a key policy objective and hold superintendents accountable for taking action to improve attendance.
 They can commission chronic absence reports and use the results to determine allocation of resources to address problem areas.
 They can also use chronic absence as a metric for school or superintendent success.